mongodb-partners/maap-framework/docs/maap-docs/docs/demo/external.md

     You are required to update the fields as required with your personal generated values below.

     _Note: For `pdf` and `docx` files you can use any file of your choice that is locally available._

+    [Link](https://drive.google.com/file/d/1X8cWuZIHzLHnraS4BOBKre0BCPR5SbU4/view?usp=drive_link) to the pdf file used in the demo.
+Download this pdf file to your machine.

     ````
     ingest:
         - source: 'sitemap'